romverner/laravel-advanced-relationships/README.md

 In a recent project, I've encountered the need to use both multi-column and JSON-column relationships in the same model.
 Neither functionality is supported natively by Laravel.
 Two third-party packages exist that provide these functionalities separately, however, they have several conflicting methods so they can't be used together in the same class.
 This package combines [awobaz/compoships](https://github.com/topclaudy/compoships) and [staudenmeir/eloquent-json-relations](https://github.com/staudenmeir/eloquent-json-relations) to provide full functionality of both in the same Laravel model.

+## Notice
+This is a forked version of the original package sheldonreiff/laravel-advanced-relationships, which was created to work with Laravel 5.
+I created the dev-master branch here to work with Laravel 8.

 ## Installation
 ```
 composer require sheldonreiff/laravel-advanced-relationships